rockstor/rockstor-doc/contribute.rst

 1. Search for an existing issue or start a new issue using the `Issue Tracker <https://github.com/organizations/rockstor/dashboard/issues>`_.

-2. Make code changes.
+2. Make code changes
+.

 3. Submit your changes in a single `pull request
 <https://help.github.com/articles/using-pull-requests>`_.

-4. Use the issue tracker for discussions as necessary.
+4. Use the issue tracker for discussions as necessary .

-5. Close the issue when your pull request is merged.
+5. Close the issue when your pull request is merged
+.

 Let's walk through this process in detail.